THE life of a man who inspired hundreds of young people was celebrated at a special get-together.

 “He will be sadly missed.”

-His family extend an open invitation to the event on Friday evening (November 10) at The Orchard, Chester Road, Whitby, Ellesmere Port (7.30pm).
+The event took place on Friday November 10) at The Orchard, Chester Road, Whitby, Ellesmere Port.